PrincetonUniversity/software_testing/06_non_functional/README.md

 # Non-Functional Testing

-Everything up to this point has been functional testing where we have looked to see if the outputs agree with the expected outputs.
+Everything up to this point has been functional testing where we have looked to see if the outputs agree with the expected results.
 Non-functional testing looks at other aspects such as performance (computational complexity), scalability, security, etc.

 ## Computational complexity in runtime and memory